-As of December 31, 2021 and December 31, 2020, we had net operating loss (NOL) carryforwards for federal income tax purposes of approximately \$580.0 million and \$419.6 million, respectively, and state income tax purposes of approximately \$465.7 million and \$334.6 million, respectively, which may be available to offset taxable income in the future, and which expire in various years beginning in 2032 for federal purposes if not utilized.
+As of December 31, 2022, we had net operating loss (NOL) carryforwards for federal and state income tax purposes of approximately \$591.6 million and \$462.9 million, respectively, which may be available to offset taxable income in the future, and which expire in various years beginning in 2032 for federal purposes if not utilized.
 The state NOLs will expire depending upon the various rules in the states in which we operate.
 A lack of future taxable income would adversely affect our ability to utilize these NOLs before they expire.
-In general, under Section 382 of the Internal Revenue Code of 1986, as amended (the Code) a corporation that undergoes an "ownership change" (as defined under Section 382 of the Code and applicable Treasury Regulations) is subject to limitations on its ability to utilize its pre-change NOLs to offset its future taxable income.
+In general, under Section 382 of the Code, a corporation that undergoes an "ownership change" (as defined under Section 382 of the Code and applicable Treasury Regulations) is subject to limitations on its ability to utilize its pre-change NOLs to offset its future taxable income.

 We may experience a future ownership change under Section 382 of the Code that could affect our ability to utilize the NOLs to offset our income.
 Furthermore, our ability to utilize NOLs of companies that we have acquired or may acquire in the future may be subject to limitations.
 There is also a risk that due to regulatory changes, such as suspensions on the use of NOLs or other unforeseen reasons, our existing NOLs could expire or otherwise be unavailable to reduce future income tax liabilities, including for state income tax purposes.
 Certain provisions of the Tax Act (as defined below), as amended by the CARES Act, also limit the use of NOLs, as discussed further below.
-For these reasons, we may not be able to utilize a material portion of our NOLs, even if we attain profitability, which could potentially result in increased future tax liability to us and could adversely affect our results of operations and financial condition.
+For these reasons, we may not be able to utilize a material portion of our NOLs, even if we attain profitability, which could potentially result in increased future tax liability to us and could adversely affect our results of operations and financial condition